jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Derro.md

 RacialMods:
 Languages: Aklo, Undercommon
 SQ: madness, poison use
+SpecialAbilities:
+  Madness (Ex): >
-SpecialAbilities: Madness (Ex) Derros use their Charisma modifier on Will saves instead of their Wisdom modifier, and are immune to insanity and confusion effects.
+    Derros use their Charisma modifier on Will saves instead of their Wisdom modifier, and are immune to insanity and confusion effects.
 Only a miracle or wish can remove a derro's madness.
 If this occurs, the derro gains 6 points of Wisdom and loses 6 points of Charisma.
+  Poison Use (Ex): >
-Poison Use (Ex) Derros are not at risk of poisoning themselves when handling poison.
+    Derros are not at risk of poisoning themselves when handling poison.
 They use Medium spider venom to poison their crossbow bolts, and generally carry 10 prepoisoned bolts at all times.
-Vulnerability to Sunlight (Ex) A derro takes 1 point of Con damage after every hour it is exposed to sunlight.
+  Vulnerability to Sunlight (Ex): >
+    A derro takes 1 point of Con damage after every hour it is exposed to sunlight.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: